logicalclocks/hopsworks/docs/admin/oauth2/create-okta-client.md

     <figcaption>Create new Application</figcaption>
   </figure>

 Give your application a name and select **Client credential** as _Grant Type_.
-If you want to limit who can access your Hopsworks cluster select _Limit access to selected groups_ and select group(s) you want to give access to.
-Here we will allow everyone in the organization to access the cluster.
+Then add a _Sign-in redirect URI_ that is your Hopsworks cluster domain name (including the port number if needed) with path _/callback_, and a _Sign-out redirect URI_ that is Hopsworks cluster domain name (including the port number if needed) with no path.

   <figure>
     <a  href="../../../assets/images/admin/oauth2/new-web-app.png">